 Are you in the process of finding and applying for jobs?
 If you are, you may be ready to mail out your resume.
 Before you send out your resume or resumes, you will want to take a close look at the cover letter of your resume.
 For starters, are you even using a cover letter?

 If you are currently not using a cover letter, you will want to refrain from mailing out your resume, at least right away.
 Many businesses expect to receive cover letters attached to all resumes.
-In fact, many now require them, especially with mailed in applications or resumes.
-If you are unsure as to how you can go about creating the perfect resume or at least one that can benefit you, you will want to continue reading on.
+In fact, many now require them, especially with mailed-in applications or resumes.
+If you are unsure as to how you can go about creating the perfect cover letter or at least one that can benefit you, you will want to continue reading on.

 As previously stated, a company may have their own preferences as to what they would like cover letters to include.
 This is because no two companies are truly the same.
 That is why it is advised that you do not use the same cover letter for each resume that you send out.
 Instead, you will want to create and distribute different cover letters for each employer that you have.
 You can have a sample cover letter or a template to use, but it is advised that you take the time to personalize each cover letter in one way or another.